pmuellr/cf-node-debug/README.md

-cf-node-debug - proxy requests to multiple servers based on url
+cf-node-debug - a node debugger for Cloud Foundry
 ================================================================================

 The `cf-node-debug` package provides debugging capability for your node